An excellent Latin America and the Caribbean option for international trade.

 Belize became a British Crown Colony in 1862 and became independent in 1981.
 Belize is now a parliamentary democracy.

 The government of Belize is fully committed to the ongoing development of Belize as a leading offshore jurisdiction.
-Through regular consultations with the private sector, the government ensures that its policies and legislation continue to meet the needs and interests of the international financial community in an environment which engenders trust and confidence.
+Through regular consultations with the private sector, the government ensures that its policies and legislation continue to meet the needs and interests of the international financial community in an environment that engenders trust and confidence.
+It clears the way for the company set up in Belize.

 International Business Corporation (IBC)